-Pre COVID-19, the bikes were fitted with desktops and strategically positioned in the Library to overlook the Cave Garden.
+The bikes are fitted with desktops and strategically positioned in the Library to overlook the Cave Garden.

 "You can now burn calories and keep in shape while having your nose in a book or laptop for study or work.
 Virtually silent and incredibly comfortable, the bikes are suitable for all community members including the ageing," Team Leader Library Programs Kristi Brooks said.